realtechsupport/cocktail/README.md

 ## Cocktail

-<i> Mixing GDAL + OTB + QGIS in a virtual environment, with a good shot of tip and cue, for satellite asset collection and analysis </i>
+<i> Mixing GDAL + OTB + QGIS in a virtual environment, with a good shot of tip and cue, for resource constrained satellite asset collection and analysis </i>
 <br><br>

 <p align="center">